Information for Authors

 Tables should be cited consecutively in the text.
 Every table must have a descriptive title and if numerical measurements are given, the units should be included in the column heading.
 Vertical rules should not be used.

 Text and figures.
 Include supporting text (including supplementary materials and methods, tables, and figures) at the end of the main manuscript file, in a separate section titled Supplementary Materials, if this can be easily done.
-Alternatively, Supplementary Materials can be included as a separate file that can be uploaded.
+Alternatively, Supplementary Materials can be included as a separate .docx file that can be uploaded.
 In that case, use one of the file types specified above (.doc or .docx preferred).

 Audio files.
 Please contact the editors regarding submission of such file types.